NatasaMiric/feedme/TESTING.md

 ### Lighthouse

-I have used Googles Lighthouse testing to test the performance, accessibility, best practices and SEO of the site.
+I have used Google's Lighthouse testing to test the performance, accessibility, best practices and SEO of the site.
 Each page has been tested and the accessibility improvements have been made.
 The performance score is impacted mostly because of images loading that are located on page and should be improved.

 * [Desktop results](docs/lighthouse/desktop/)

 * [Mobile results](docs/lighthouse/mobile/)

 ## Manual testing